25 May Unlocking the Asian tastes with yeast extract

 As the most inhabited region of the world, Asia has also the most diverse cuisines worldwide.
 Even if some ingredients cross borders, for example rice, soybeans or noodles, the cooking techniques and flavors vary differently from cuisine to cuisine.
 From one country to the other, one foodstuff can be appreciated uniquely and possess different flavor profiles.
 Moreover, while some cuisines will taste spicy such as the Indian one, others will be more umami like the Japanese one, and some more flavorful like Thai.
 From Sichuan-style crispy pork belly to miso soup, Indian curry and Thai coconut ice cream, the dishes are as diverse as the countries.

-In 2021, Japanese, Indian, Korean, Chinese, Thai and Vietnamese cuisines were among the 10 most popular ones worldwide.
+In 2023, Japanese, Indian, Thai and Chinese cuisines are among the 10 most popular ones worldwide.
 This reflects that those cuisines all have various flavor profiles able to satisfy everyone.

 All around Asia Pacific, Japanese cuisines are well appreciated and mostly enjoyed for their delicate taste and appearance.
 Indeed, Japanese foods are often consumer’s “second choice” coming after local cuisines.
 Yeast extract, which is a natural ingredient, can help to bring many taste benefits.
 For example, in a Japanese Tonkotsu recipe, yeast extract helps to highlight the pork meaty profile, brings natural umami notes, and intensifies richness with a long-lasting savory sensation.
 As our main concern is always to answer to our customers’ needs and expectations, we asked to our partner in Japan his feedback on our Japanese Taste Serie: “It is amazing to see how yeast extract can bring that many benefits in all segments (savoury and sweet applications) to improve taste and provide an authentic Japanese style recipe.”